Please consult the University Catalog or http://www.csuci.edu for more information on the following areas.

 Student Life serves as a first point of contact for students seeking involvement opportunities on campus and provides proactive learning experiences aimed at preparing students to serve as effective leaders and members of diverse cultures and communities.

 Student Life supports the educational mission of the University through the following co-curricular programs: Student Leadership Programs, Career Development Services, Disability Resource Programs, Multicultural Programs, New Student, Orientation & Transition Programs, Educational Opportunity Program, University Outreach, Student Support Services Program, Veterans Affairs, Promoting Achievement Through Hope, Project ISLAS, and Community Responsibility and Student Conduct.

 The purpose of Community Responsibility and Student Conduct is to: provide a fair process for accountability of student conduct; promote the development of individual integrity; protect the rights of members of the campus community; uphold the rules, regulations and integrity of the University; provide learning opportunities for students who participate in the student judicial process; and provide personal accountability.

 Wellness & Athletics

 The purpose of Wellness and Athletics is to enhance students’ overall health and well-being by providing resources which help them navigate through college life.
-Student Health Services, Personal Counseling Services, Campus Recreation, Athletics, as well as Health Education are all offered by Wellness and Athletics.
+Student Health Services, Counseling & Psychological Services, Campus Recreation, Athletics, as well as Health Education are all offered by Wellness and Athletics.